What is SCADA

 What is SCADA Software

-different screens of scada objects
+Various screens of SCADA objects

-different screens of scada objects
+Various screens of SCADA objects

 SCADA software is an integrated development environement which allows creation of SCADA HMI applications.
 Several SCADA software from various manufacturers are available, with significant differences in price and performance.
 The choice of the SCADA software most suitable for the application to be developed depends on several factors, as well as personal preferences, but is generally based on the complexity of the project, the required performances, any constraints imposed by the client and the available budget.